mangapress/mangapress/README.md

 **Development Version**
 * Latest/Archive Comics are in-line with WordPress standards
-    * Latest/Archive pages can be maintained, make sure to change slugs to match `latest-comic` and `comic-archives`
+    * [X] Keep back-compat with selected Latest/Archive pages
-    * [ ] Change page option backend to make use of the slug filters to allow users to override these
+    * [X] Change page option backend to make use of the slug filters to allow users to override these
     * [ ] Add notice to the WordPress admin to inform users which pages are being used for Latest/Archive, similar to WordPress Posts/Home functionality

 ## Description